jkpdino/kestrel/docs/semantics/protocols.md

 ## Protocol Conformance

-**Note:** Protocol conformance (implementing a protocol in a class/struct) is not yet implemented.
+**Note:** Protocol conformance (implementing a protocol in a struct) is not yet implemented.
 This section describes the intended design.

 ### Declaring Conformance